ChaitanyaYeole02/image-classification-using-vgg16-model/README.md

 ![Alt Text](https://media.giphy.com/media/i4NjAwytgIRDW/giphy.gif)

 ### Pooling Layer
-<div align="justify">Pooling layers section would reduce the number of parameters when the images are too large.
+<div align="justify">A pooling layer is usually incorporated between two successive convolutional layers.
+The pooling layer reduces the number of parameters and computation by down-sampling the representation.

 * Max Pooling – Largest element from the rectified feature map